Music of Slovenia: Slovenian pop-folk music

 From 1952 on, the Slavko Avsenik's band began to appear in broadcasts, movies, and concerts all over the West Germany, inventing the original "Oberkrainer" sound that has become the primary vehicle of ethnic musical expression not only in Slovenia, but also in Germany, Austria, Switzerland, and in the Benelux, spawning hundreds of Alpine orchestras in the process.
 The band produced nearly 1000 original compositions, an integral part of the Slovenian-style polka legacy.
 Avsenik's most popular instrumental composition is the polka that is titled "Na Golici" (in Slovene), or "Trompetenecho" (in German), and "Trumpet Echoes" (in English).
 Oberkrainer music, which the Avsenik Ensemble popularized, is always a strong candidate for pop-folk music awards in Slovenia and Austria.
 Slavko and his brother, Vilko, are usually credited as the pioneers of Slovenian folk music, having solidified its style in the 1950s.

 Many musicians followed Avsenik's steps, one of the most famous being Lojze Slak.

+Eurovision Song Contest

+Slovenia has taken part in the Eurovision Song Contest 31 times since 1993, only not participating in 1994 and 2000.
+They previously participated as part of Yugoslavia.
+Their best results were 7th in 1995 with the song "Prisluhni mi" by Darja Švajger, and 7th in 2001 with the song "Energy" by Nuša Derenda.
+Since the introduction of semi-finals at Eurovision, they have failed to qualify just 13 times.
+All of Slovenia's Eurovision entrants and songs have been decided through the national final EMA, except for their 2023 and 2024 entries which were decided by an internal selection.
+In 2023 and 2024, Slovenia was represented by Joker Out and Raiven respectively, both artists having qualified and placed 21st and 23rd in the Grand Final.